TobikoData/sqlmesh/docs/quick_start.md

 Lines 5-9 of the output summarize the differences between the modified pipeline and the existing `dev` environment, detecting that we directly modified `incremental_model` and that `full_model` was indirectly modified because it selects from the incremental model.

-On line 23, we see that SQLMesh semantically understood that the change was additive (added a column not used by `full_model`) and was automatically classified as a non-breaking change.
+On line 23, we see that SQLMesh understood that the change was additive (added a column not used by `full_model`) and was automatically classified as a non-breaking change.

 Hit `Enter` at the prompt to backfill data from our start date `2020-01-01`.
 Another prompt will appear asking for a backfill end date; hit `Enter` to backfill until now.
 Finally, enter `y` and press `Enter` to apply the plan and execute the backfill: